This article explains how to prepare an effective error report so our Support team can reproduce and resolve issues quickly.

 Overview

-The Chaos Support team will investigate the report, determine the cause and where possible - provide a suitable workaround, so that you may continue working on your project, while our teams resolve the issue.
+The Chaos Support will investigate the report, determine the cause and where possible - provide a suitable workaround, so that you may continue working on your project, while our teams resolve the issue.

 To make the process as smooth and efficient as possible, it is greatly appreciated when sufficient information is provided.
-This guide provides tips and instructions on how to report a bug to our team so that we can best assist you.

 Submitting a Report